Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Sustainable AI through TNNs: Compact Model Structures

 To efficiently parameterize permutation-invariant multilinear maps for modeling the interactions among neighbors in an undirected graph structure, a TGNN~\cite{hua2022high} makes use of a symmetric CP layer as its node aggregation function.
 It has been demonstrated that a TGNN has a strong capacity to represent any multilinear polynomial that is permutation-invariant, including the sum and mean pooling functions.
+Nimble GNN~\cite{yin2022nimble} innovatively applies tensor-train decomposition to GNN embeddings with graph-aware tensor operations, achieving up to 81,362× compression while maintaining accuracy.
 Compared to undirected graph processing, TGNNs are more naturally suited for high-order graph structures, such as knowledge graphs or multi-view graph.
 Traditional relational graph convolutional networks neglect the trilinear interaction relations in knowledge graphs and additively combine the information possessed by entities.
 The TGCN~\cite{baghershahi2022efficient} was proposed by using a low-rank Tucker layer as the aggregation function to improve the efficiency and computational space requirement of multilinear modeling.
-The RTGNN~\cite{zhao2022multi}, which apply a Tucker format structure to extract the graph structure features in the common feature space, was introduced to capture the potential high order correlation information in multi-view graph learning tasks.
+The RTGNN~\cite{zhao2022multi}, which applies a Tucker format structure to extract the graph structure features in the common feature space, was introduced to capture the potential high order correlation information in multi-view graph learning tasks.
 TGNNs are also appropriate for high-order correlation modeling in dynamic spatial-temporal graph processing situations.
-For example, The DSTGNN~\cite{jia2020dynamic} applies learnable TTG and STG modules to find dynamic time relations and spatial relations, respectively.
+For example, the DSTGNN~\cite{jia2020dynamic} applies learnable TTG and STG modules to find dynamic time relations and spatial relations, respectively.
 Then, the DSTGNN explores the dynamic entangled correlations between the STG and TTG modules via a PEPS layer, which reduces the number of DSTGNN parameters.